0hTutu/0hTutu/README.md

-I work on cybersecurity projects and various types of software engineering.
+I work on cybersecurity projects and software engineering.
+Contact me for more information.
+I dont work for governments.